Tarsha Whitmore Rocks Zip-Up Top And Matching Short Shorts In Sizzling New Instagram Share

 “Ur stunning girl,” a third Instagrammer wrote on the post.

-“Omg I luv this set and it on you babe,” one more social media user commented with a few flames.
+“Omg I luv this set and it on you babe,” one more admirer commented with a few flames.